-- A. The School of Education (all departments) requires either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - B. The School of Business (Master of Business Administration) requires the Graduate Management Admissions Test (GMAT). - C. The School of Sciences requires one of the following: - The general section of the GRE or the MAT for the Master of Public Administration and the Master of Political Science. - The general section of the GRE or the MAT for the Master of Science in Justice and Public Safety. - The Miller Analogies Tests is the preferred examination for the Master of Science in Psychology.
-The GRE can be considered an alternate test for admission into Psychology. - D. The School of Liberal Arts requires the general section of the GRE or the MAT for the Master of Liberal Arts.

-- E. Time limit for entrance examination scores are: - 1.
+- A. The School of Education (all departments) requires either the general section of the Graduate Record Examinations (GRE) or the Miller Analogies Test (MAT). - B. The School of Business (Master of Business Administration) requires the Graduate Management Admissions Test (GMAT). - C. The School of Sciences requires one of the following: - The general section of the GRE or the MAT for the Master of Public Administration and the Master of Political Science.
+The Ph.D. in Public Administration requires the general section of the GRE. - 2.
+The general section of the GRE or the MAT for the Master of Science in Justice and Public Safety. - The Miller Analogies Tests is the preferred examination for the Master of Science in Psychology.
+The GRE can be considered an alternate test for admission into Psychology. - D. The School of Liberal Arts requires the general section of the GRE or the MAT for the Master of Liberal Arts. - E. Time limit for entrance examination scores are: - 1.
 The GRE can be considered if not over 10 years old. - 2.
 The MAT and GMAT can be considered if not over 5 years old.

-When all relevant documents have been collected by the Admissions Office, the applicant's file will be transmitted to the Graduate Coordinator of the school offering the program for which the prospective student has applied.
-The Graduate Coordinator forwards the applicant's file to the appropriate screening committee.
+When all relevant documents have been collected by the Admissions Office, the applicant's file will be transmitted to the graduate coordinator of the school offering the program for which the prospective student has applied.
+The graduate coordinator forwards the applicant's file to the appropriate screening committee.
+For those applying to the Ph.D. in Public Administration the joint campus committee is the screening committee.
+Due to the dual campus nature of the Ph.D. program, applicants must meet the graduate admission requirements of the Auburn University Graduate School.

-The screening committee will consider the applicant's undergraduate academic record and scores on the graduate entrance examination specified by the specific school.
+The screening committee will consider the applicant's undergraduate academic record and scores on the graduate entrance examination required by the specific school.
 The screening committee may request an interview with the applicant to further aid in the evaluation of the qualifications of the student.